nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - ITK-HandlingKey-1: this is no longer needed due to the way that the handling key information is modelled in the Extension-ITK-MessageHandling-2 profile

+The XML Examples have been updated to reflect the changes outlined above.

 ## 2.0.0-alpha.0 ##
 First version published using Jekyll.